 - Chip and Signature Technology – Your card will come with chip technology.
 Trust me that will make your life easier while traveling internationally, especially anywhere in Europe.
 Chip and Signature capabilities will also make your card more secure when making purchases here in the United States, as well.

 - No Foreign Transaction Fees – On the Preferred version you pay no fees for international purchases.
-This is a huge benefit for those that travel out of the country and can pay for the annual fee many times over.
+This is a huge benefit for those that travel out of the country and it can help you recoup some of the cost of the annual fee.

 Both of the Sapphire credit cards offers a wide array of benefits that you typically only find on premium cards with annual fees of several hundred dollars or more.
 Surprisingly, the regular version has absolutely no annual fee, which really makes it a no-brainer.